charliecalvert/CloudNotes/Assignments/React/ReactPropsRefine.md

 Commit, push.
 When you turn in the assignment, designate the directory in your repo where you did your work.

-It would be good to tag your work just before you push an assignment.
-Or else put it in a branch, then if you don't like branches, just switch back to master to continue working.
+It would be good to tag your work just after you push an assignment.
+An ideal process:

+- **add**, **commit**, **push**.
+When you commit, include a message that mentions the assignment name.
+- **tag**, **push**.
+When you tag, include a message that mentions the assignment name.
+- create a branch with the name **ReactPropsRefine**.

+You don't have to use the branch, just create it.
+Then I can look in that branch for the code you submitted for the assignment.
 The branch would serve as a record of your project at the time your turned it in.

-So push your work, then:
+A reminder of how to tag:

 ```
 $ git tag -a v3.0.? -m "Turning in ReactPropsRefine"